peteanderson80/Matterport3DSimulator/README.md

 Heading is defined from the y-axis with the z-axis up (turning right is positive).
 Camera elevation is measured from the horizon defined by the x-y plane (up is positive).
 There is also a `newRandomEpisode` function which only requires a list of scanIds, and randomly determines a viewpoint and heading (with zero camera elevation).

 Interaction with the simulator is through the `makeAction` function, which takes as arguments a list of navigable location indices, a list of heading changes (in radians) and a list of elevation changes (in radians).
-The navigable location indices select which nearby camera viewpoint the agent should move to.
-For agent `n` the available options are given by `getState()[n].navigableLocations`.
-Index 0 always contains the current viewpoint.
-As the navigation graph is irregular, the remaining viewpoints are sorted by their angular distance from the centre of the image, so index 1 (if available) will approximate moving forward.
+The navigable location indices select which nearby camera viewpoint the agent should move to. *Only camera viewpoints that are within the agent's current field of view are considered navigable* (i.e., the agent can't move backwards, for example).
+For agent `n`, navigable locations are given by `getState()[n].navigableLocations`.
+Index 0 always contains the current viewpoint (i.e., the agent always has the option to stay in the same place).
+As the navigation graph is irregular, the remaining viewpoints are sorted by their angular distance from the centre of the image, so index 1 (if available) will approximate moving directly forward.
 For example, to turn 30 degrees left without moving (keeping camera elevation unchanged):
 ```
 sim.makeAction([0], [-0.523599], [0])
 ```